E-Invoicing Mandate in Germany 2026: What Freelancers Need to Know

 January 2027: Businesses with more than EUR 800,000 in revenue (prior year) must send e-invoices.
 If your annual revenue exceeds this threshold, you must switch by this date.

 January 2028: E-invoicing becomes mandatory for all B2B transactions regardless of revenue.
-No more exceptions.
+The permanent exceptions that remain: Kleinunternehmer (see below), invoices to private customers, and small-value invoices up to EUR 250.

 ZUGFeRD or XRechnung?